Jessica Ainscough

-Jessica Ainscough (July 1985 – 26 February 2015) was an Australian teen magazine editor who became a writer and wellness entrepreneur following a rare cancer diagnosis at the age of 22.
+Jessica Ainscough (15 July 1985 – 26 February 2015) was an Australian teen magazine editor who became a writer and wellness entrepreneur after turning her back on the prescribed treatment for a rare cancer she was diagnosed with at the age of 22.
 Ainscough went by the self-coined nickname "The Wellness Warrior" and used her popular blog by the same name to share her personal story of using alternative cancer treatments.
-Ainscough died of her untreated cancer at the age of 29.
+While the prescribed scientific treatment had a 10-year survival rate estimated to be 49–72%, with higher survival rates reported for patients of Ainscough's age range, she died of cancer at the age of 29, less than six years after switching to alternative treatments.

 Background

 Jessica Ainscough was born in Australia in the South East Queensland city of Ipswich.
-Ainscough attended the University of the Sunshine Coast, graduating in 2005 with a Bachelor of Communications and majoring in Journalism.
-During her last year at university, Ainscough gained work experience at the Sydney office of 9 to 5 Magazine where she had her first job after graduating.
+Ainscough attended the University of the Sunshine Coast, graduating in 2005 with a Bachelor of Communications in journalism.
+During her last year of university, Ainscough gained work experience at the Sydney office of 9 to 5 Magazine where she had her first job after graduating.
 At the time of her diagnosis, Ainscough was working as an online editor for teen magazine Dolly.

-Ainscough and her partner Tallon Pamenter were engaged in July 2014 and had planned to marry in September 2015.
+Ainscough and her partner, Tallon Pamenter, were engaged in July 2014 and had planned to marry in September 2015.

 Cancer

 Diagnosis

-Ainscough was diagnosed with epithelioid sarcoma on April 24, 2008 following a biopsy of lumps removed from her left arm and hand.
-From the initial diagnosis, Ainscough recalls being informed that epithelioid sarcoma was an extremely rare cancer and difficult to treat.
-The incidence of epithelioid sarcoma was reported as 0.4 cases per million in 2005.
-It is twice as likely to occur in men, and three quarters of those diagnosed are between the age of 10 and 39 years.
+Ainscough was diagnosed with epithelioid sarcoma on 24 April 2008, following a biopsy of lumps removed from her left arm and hand.
+Ainscough recalled being informed that epithelioid sarcoma was an extremely rare cancer and difficult to treat.
+The incidence of epithelioid sarcoma was reported as 0.4 cases per million population in 2005.
+It is twice as likely to occur in men, and three-quarters of those diagnosed are between the age of 10 and 39 years.
 Although epithelioid sarcoma is less common in women, the prognosis has been reported to be more favourable.
-Surgical oncologist David Gorski has written that without treatment most succumb to the disease within 10 years, however with surgical resection the 10-year survival rate is estimated to be 49-72%, with higher survival rates reported in younger patients such as Ainscough.
+It is difficult to determine survival rates of epithelioid sarcoma because the tumors are slow growing and generally painless, so diagnosis often happens after metastasis, skewing statistics.
+Surgical oncologist David Gorski has written that, without treatment, most succumb to the disease within 10 years.
+With surgical resection, however, the 10-year survival rate is estimated to be 49–72%, and higher survival rates are reported in younger patients such as Ainscough..
+Ainscough died six years after switching from chemotherapy to non-scientific cancer "treatment" methods.

 Initial treatment

 Initially, the only treatment offered to Ainscough was an amputation of the affected arm at the shoulder, known as a forequarter amputation.
 Ainscough reluctantly agreed.
-However, shortly before the scheduled surgery her medical team offered an alternative treatment which was to have an isolated limb perfusion.
+Shortly before the scheduled surgery, though, her medical team offered an alternative treatment that was to involve an isolated limb perfusion.
 Ainscough consented to chemotherapy and had the procedure in June 2008.
-The initial scans following chemotherapy showed that the cancer was in remission, but by November the following year the cancer had returned, and the only treatment option was a forequarter amputation.
-Ainscough refused to have the amputation, and instead turned to alternative cancer treatments.
+The initial scans following chemotherapy indicated that the cancer was in remission.
+However, by November of the following year, the cancer had returned.
+The only treatment option available was a forequarter amputation.
+Ainscough refused to undergo the amputation and, instead, turned to alternative cancer treatments.